SimoMett/MycologyMC/README.md

 - [X] Color the mushrooms based on the NBT/data stored
 - [X] Ability to plant mushrooms
 - [ ] Edit mushroom spreading mechanic and implement breading
+- [ ] Add natural generation in the world